 However, rather than solving it that way, I’ve thought of a super simple way to make it work without requiring two modes to be active at the same time:

 Rather than the mode being a property of the workspace, each workspace could have a setting for a mode that it switches Blender to.

 This means, for most setups with a single window, it will just work.
 Switching workspace switches the mode at the same time.

 With multiple windows open, the same thing happens.
 Whenever the user switches to a workspace that has a mode associated with it, Blender then switches to that mode.

 That mode is set for the entire Blender session, ie both windows.
 I actually think this is perfectly reasonable and completely fine.
-If the user switches to the Sculping workspace, it’s almost certainly because they want to do sculpting.
+If the user switches to the Sculping workspace, it’s totally fine that Sculpt mode is enabled in all windows.

 This is vastly simpler than trying to support multiple modes across several windows, and will help make Blender vastly easier to use.